janekfleper/typst-fancy-units/src/unit.typ

     if negative-exponent { return math.frac([1], format-unit-fraction(tree, ..args)) }
     // ...otherwise the rest of the function can handle the formatting } else if "brackets" in tree.keys() and tree.children.len() == 1 {
-    // use the per-mode power for children in "protective brackets return format-unit-power(tree, ..args)
+    // use the per-mode power for children in "protective" brackets return format-unit-power(tree, ..args)
   }